semiformal-net/econ-pod/README.md

 Podcast RSS server based in Python Flask server.
 This is meant to be run preiodically with cron.
 It builds a static directory containing recent Economist episodes and an rss feed.

-The server scans the `/app/static/podcast1/audios` on start and serves all the mp3s that it finds.

 ## Requirements

 Python & a web server.
 See `requirements.txt`